Dominica Taxes: A Guide to Corporate & Personal Income Taxes

 • Confidential service and secure data management: All private data is stored within a GDPR-compliant database on a secure SSL-encrypted server.

-Dominica tax rates are favorable and offer and a number of incentives that attract individuals and businesses from all over the world, causing many to consider it a tax haven.
+Dominica tax rates are favorable and offer and a number of incentives that attract individuals and businesses, leading to many considering a tax haven.
+However, it is not a tax heaven, as individuals and business pay incomes taxes there.

 Dominica offers a progressive income tax scale:

-Dominica tax benefits include no Dominica capital gains tax, personal income tax, or inheritance taxes.
+Dominica tax benefits for residents and those who contribute to the Economic Diversification Fund to obtain citizenship include no Dominica capital gains tax, personal income tax, or inheritance taxes.
 The country also offers incentive packages on Dominica corporate tax, import duty exemptions, tax relief, and export allowances.

-Yes, you do pay taxes in Dominica.
+Yes, you do pay Dominica taxes on salary and other taxable items.
 Individuals and companies residing in Dominica pay tax on their income.
 Dominica tax residents pay income tax on worldwide income (foreign and local).
 Non-residents pay tax on income earned in Dominica only.

 Besides tax on Dominica real estate transactions, there is no universal requirement to pay property tax in Dominica.
 Property owners, instead, pay a 1.25 percent municipal tax based on the assessed property value for properties located in the towns of Roseau and Canefield.